ziahassan/hugoblog/content/posts/2024-03-04-the-radar-tag.md

 The most common ones are my tags that relate to energy.
 This allows me to filter my tasks depending on what kind of energy I'm currently experiencing.
 Am I #braindead after a long day of work?
 Or, am I in #seriouscoffeedeepwork mode?
 Or something in between like #adminrespondtoemail mode?

 I also tend to use a category of tags around roles.
 Am I looking for tasks that relate to being a #parent?
 Or perhaps tasks that are related to being a #solopreneuer?
-Or a #researcher?

 One of the most important tags in the system, however, is the radar tag.
 This goes beyond a simple priority star, or a signifying letter.